 As mentioned earlier, the primary cause of hair loss in men is caused by the male steroid hormone DHT.
 There are, however, many other reasons that may be behind the cause of your hair loss such as:

 There are hundreds of different remedies and treatments around that claim to be the miracle answer for hair loss.
 From Finasteride to injections, to transplants, and old wives' tales - with some costing into the thousands just for the opportunity!
 That's why here at Mens Pharmacy we only stock the stuff we know.
-Medication with proven, scientific backing alongside a team of knowledgeable doctors to help you get the best medication that's right for you.
+Medication with proven, scientific backing alongside a team of knowledgeable prescribers to help you get the best medication that's right for you.

 Please click HERE to download the patient information leaflet.